sirnewton01/9way/README.md

 customizing the available files using namespaces controls the entire world view of the process with this one capability.

+The Plan 9 creators provided really useful building blocks that work well together.
+As a program writer it is really worth considering how to re-use those elements in your program rather than fighting against them or rewriting your own version.
+As with anything else in the domain of software engineering there are tradeoffs, but this is definitely worth a consideration when engineering your solution.

 ## Share data by communicating

+The Go programming language carried this same idea forward from Plan 9.
+Avoid creating a global data block and controlling access to it.
+Instead, allow different entities in the system to get copies of that data.
+Plan 9 has a number of ways to achieve this result.
+You can structure your program in such a way that it can pipe the data from input to output statelessly.
+This is of course the ideal case, but it's not always possible for long running processes.

+Plan 9 programs can expose their internal state as filesystems.
+Data is copied out using a file descriptor to another process with simple read operations.
+Similarly, external replicas of the data can be written to the file to copy the data to the program.
+This resembles a RESTful (Representational State Transfer) design used in many web-based systems, but can more seamlessly be applied to internal system process communication, and was invented decades before REST was formalized.

+Within a single process and its forked sub-processes there is a channel library available to C programs that allows you to copy data in a way that it is light weight and safe for concurrent access.
+Incidently, the Go programming language also has its own channels that are inspired by the Plan 9 channels.
+In both cases, this can be an effective tool to avoid complex and error prone locking logic in your program.

 ## Prefer plain text data streams